willfurnass/sheffield_hpc/sharc/software/apps/ansysem.rst

 file is
 :download:`/usr/local/modulefiles/apps/ansysem/19.3/binary </sharc/software/modulefiles/apps/ansysem/19.3/binary>`.

-Ansys EM 19.4: there is no install script; the module file is :download:`/usr/local/modulefiles/apps/ansysem/19.4/binary </sharc/software/modulefiles/apps/ansysem/19.4/binary>`.
+Ansys EM 19.4: there is no install script;
+the module file is :download:`/usr/local/modulefiles/apps/ansysem/19.4/binary </sharc/software/modulefiles/apps/ansysem/19.4/binary>`.

+Ansys EM 20.2: there is no install script;
+the module file is :download:`/usr/local/modulefiles/apps/ansysem/20.2/binary </sharc/software/modulefiles/apps/ansysem/20.2/binary>`.

+Ansys EM 21.1: there is no install script;
+the module file is :download:`/usr/local/modulefiles/apps/ansysem/21.1/binary </sharc/software/modulefiles/apps/ansysem/21.1/binary>`.

 The binary installations were tested using ``ansyswb`` and the above batch submission script.